Robust, fast and high-fidelity composite single-qubit gates for superconducting transmon qubits: Summary and conclusions

 In this work we have described a method for quantum control in transmon qubits, which suppresses errors from various sources.
-Namely, we show that our approach is capable of reducing the errors, due to i) population leakage outside of the computational basis, ii) decoherence, and iii) deviations in the control parameters.
+Specifically, we show that our approach is capable of reducing the errors, due to (i) population leakage outside of the computational basis, (ii) deviations in the control parameters, and (iii) variations in both qubit frequency and anharmonicity of the system.
 This is achieved by using a sequence of pulses with suitably chosen Rabi frequencies and relative phases.
-In such a way, one manages to both cancel transitions to higher states, by destructive interference, and at the same time to shorten significantly the pulse duration.
+As demonstrated in this work, the composite pulse scheme can potentially cancel transitions to higher states, make the errors more robust and at the same time shorten the pulse duration.
 The former leads to a higher accuracy, while the latter allows for larger circuit depth, which is limited by the coherence time of the system.
-Moreover, the control parameters of the composite sequences allow to improve the robustness with respect to the so-called coherent errors, such as deviations in the Rabi frequency.
+Moreover, employing robust composite sequences significantly enhances resilience against so-called coherent errors, including deviations in the Rabi frequency, qubit frequency, and anharmonicity.

-Finally, our technique can be seen as an alternative to the popular method of DRAG pulses \cite{DRAG}, which is currently the standard approach to reduce leakage errors in weakly nonlinear qubits, and is based on exploiting the shortcuts to adiabaticity method to cancel the coupling to the non-computational subspace.
-In contrast to DRAG pulses, our method can be used to reduce not only the leakage, but also coherent errors, arising from various imperfections in the control parameters.
+Finally, our technique can be seen as an alternative to the popular method of DRAG pulses \cite{DRAG}, which is currently the standard approach to leakage reduction.
+While both methods provide high fidelity, our approach also improves robustness against coherent errors, making it a more flexible solution in the presence of imperfections in control parameters.
+We also hypothesize that our approach can be applied on to different non-linear superconducting qubits such as flux or fluxonium qubits \cite{Rastelli_2015}.

-\acknowledgments This work is supported by the European Commission's Horizon-2020 Flagship on Quantum Technologies project 820314 (MicroQC).